 The 100% percentile of the link set-up time shall be given as a function of the factors.

-In order to fulfill the system requirements, the 100% percentile of the link set-up time shall be a finite value (i.e. all STAs shall be capable to establish a link) for the following factors: background load = 50%, data rate = 6 Mbps (ERP-OFDM PPDU frame format)
+In order to fulfill the system requirements, the 100% percentile of the link set-up time shall be a finite value (i.e. all STAs shall be capable to establish a link) for the following factors: medium load = 50%, data rate = 6 Mbps (ERP-OFDM PPDU frame format)

 Evaluation of security level (Functional Req.
 2.5.1.1)